Christmas tragedy at Prestwick (Part 1)

 Among the dead were two young girls; in a tragic tableau, one of them was found with her arms around her mother’s neck.

-One stewardess, Margaret Coogan, was pulled alive from the wreckage by Leading Fireman James Smith of the Ministry of Civil Aviation, but she later died.
+One stewardess, Margaret Coogan, was pulled alive from the wreckage by Prestwick Airport’s Leading Fireman James Smith, but she later died.

 A Prestwick Sunday Express Reporter clipping provides additional details of the crash.

-The Stratocruiser descended from the famous B-29 Superfortress bomber, which wreaked havoc on Japan in the last years of the Second World War, first with devastating fire-bomb attacks on its major population and industrial centres, then with the nuclear bombs dropped on Hiroshima and Nagasaki.
+The Stratocruiser descended from the famous (or infamous) Boeing B-29 Superfortress bomber, which wreaked havoc on Japan in the last years of the Second World War, with devastating fire-bomb attacks on its major population and industrial centres, then with the world’s forever-controversial use of the atomic bombs dropped on the Japanese cities of Hiroshima and Nagasaki.

 The C-97 Stratofreighter